 Patients who are hostile but not yet violent typically do not assault staff members randomly; rather, they assault staff members who anger or appear threatening to them.
 Doors to rooms should be left open.
 Staff members may also avoid appearing threatening by sitting on the same level as patients.
 Staff members may avoid angering patients by not responding to their hostility in kind, with loud, angry remarks or arguing.
 If patients nonetheless become increasingly agitated and violence appears impending, staff members should simply leave the room and summon sufficient additional staff to provide a show of force, which sometimes deters patients.
 Typically, at least 4 or 5 people should be present (some preferably young and male).
 However, the team should not bring restraints into the room unless they are definitely to be applied; seeing restraints may further agitate patients.

 Verbal threats must be taken seriously.
 In most states, when a patient expresses the intention to harm a particular person, the evaluating physician is required to warn the intended victim and to notify a specified law enforcement agency.
 Specific requirements vary by state.
-Typically, state regulations also require reporting of suspected abuse of children, the elderly, and spouses.
+Typically, state regulations also require reporting of suspected abuse of children, older people, and spouses.

 Restraints are used to